Joshua J. Kurz

 As a postdoc, I taught courses on a variety of topics about globalization, conducted research, and published scholarly articles.

 As an adjunct instructor at CCAD, I taught a section of Introduction to Philosophy to approximately 25 students.
-Using a common textbook across sections, I designed the syllabus, weekly discussion topics and seminar format, and assignments.
+Using a common textbook across sections, I designed my section's syllabus, weekly discussion topics, seminar agenda, and assignments.

 2011 - 2014

 As a GTA, I taught a variety of courses for the Department of Comparative Studies, including cultural studies seminars, undergraduate writing classes, and an introductory class on globalization.
 Courses were capped at 25 students per term.
 I was solely responsible for selecting texts, designing the syllabus and assignments, and all grading.

 As Lead Organizer of the Graduate Employees’ Student Organization, I advocated for improved working conditions for graduate employees at Ohio State University.
 My duties included outreaching to graduate employees across the university, organizing events, lobbying state government, and managing organization resources.
 From 2008 to 2010 I was an active volunteer member of GESO.

 As a GTA in the Department of Educational Leadership, I taught one section of “School and Society” to approximately 25 students per quarter/semester.
 I was solely responsible for selecting texts, designing the syllabus and assignments, and all grading.
 Discussion format was rooted in principles of democratic inquiry, and assessments often provided students to choose among multiple formats, such as traditional essays or creating art/music, to demonstrate their knowledge of the course.